nik-ez/snowiq-docs/sa-road-conditions.md

 # Road Conditions

-Road Conditions are temperature and precipitation details at some specific location of a service area, reported by supervisors/inspector users.
+Road Conditions are temperature and precipitation details at a specific location of a service area, as reported by supervisors/inspector users.

 <img src="images/supervisor/sa-road-conditions/sa-road-condition-popup.png" class="ios width-xl" data-lightbox="1" />

-To see Road Condition details tap on the marker on the map.
+To see Road Condition details, tap on the marker on the map.

 ## Creating Road Conditions

 To create a Road Condition:

-* On the map long tap on a location
+* On the map, tap and hold on a location
 * Choose 'Add New Road Condition'
-* The ‘New Road Condition’ window with the form will appear
+* The ‘New Road Condition’ window with a form will appear

 <img src="images/supervisor/sa-road-conditions/sa-new-road-condition.png" class="ios width-xl" data-lightbox="1" />

 * Fill out the form with details, such as Road and Air temperature, as well as Precipitation Type and Quantity.
 * Tap 'Create'

-The Road Condition marker icon will appear on the map, and it's going to be visible to all the users.
+The Road Condition marker icon will appear on the map and will be visible to all users.

 ## Road Conditions menu